 7. Bourne and Cardoza Farms (Falmouth)

 Cardoza Farm and Bourne Farm are owned by the 300 Committee and Salt Bond Areas Bird Sanctuaries, respectively, but these small, closely linked properties together make for a perfect afternoon of exploration.
-Cardoza Farm, formerly planted with long rows of vegetables and strawberries sold at a roadside farmstand, is retired, and its property features both paths through the woods and open-field habitat scattered with old farm buildings.
+Cardoza Farm, formerly planted with long rows of vegetables and strawberries sold at a roadside farmstand, is retired, and its property features both paths through the woods and open-field habitat.
 Bourne Farm was established in 1775 and is today listed on the National Register of Historic Places.
 This farm features both a restored farmhouse and an active pumpkin farm, as well as 14 acres of hilly woods with trails.
 You can get from one farm to the other via the Shining Sea Bikeway, which runs through both properties, as well as access neighboring Wing Pond Woods by way of Bourne Farm’s northernmost trails.

 8. Peterson Farm (Falmouth)